PiyushTiwari684/HitouchCx_Backend/docs/CODE_LOG_Personal.md

 ## in main-sam branch we transferred my app.js into my core index.js file

-## review apis once again in main-sam
+## review apis once again in main-sam *

-## change activity log schema in main-sam
+## change activity log schema in main-sam -> Done New Schema

 ## added seed.js in my branch and not in main-sam